Assembly Order Window

 Specifies which and how many items to assemble and which components (items or resources) go into the assembly item.

 Like production orders, assembly orders are internal orders that are not intended for vendors or customers and are used to manage creating sellable items that are set up as assembly items.
 Assembly orders differ from other order types because they involve both output, or positive adjustment, and consumption, or negative adjustment, when posting.
 With regard to this, the assembly order header behaves similarly to a sales order line, and the assembly order lines behave similarly to consumption journal lines.
 For information about creating assembly orders, see How to: Assemble Items.

 An assembly item is a sellable item that contains an assembly BOM.
 For more information, see How to: Create Assembly BOMs.
 In addition, you can set up an assembly item to be assembled to order or assembled to stock.
 This depends on the amount of customization that is required to fulfill a customer’s order for the item.
-For more information, see Assemble to Order versus Assemble to Stock.
+For more information, see Assemble to Order or Assemble to Stock.

 To support a just-in-time inventory strategy or the ability to customize products to customer requests, assembly orders are automatically created and linked to sales order lines in assemble-to-order flows.
 The link between the sales demand and the assembly supply enables sales order processors to customize the assembly item on the fly, promise delivery dates according to component availability, and post output and shipment of the assembled item directly from the sales order interface.
 For more information, see How to: Sell Items Assembled to Order.

 You can use assembly orders in variations of the following business types.

 Move or postpone light operations from shop floors to warehouses or distribution centers.

 Pick and pack sellable items together as a kit, such as a Christmas gift basket.

 Specifies the assembly item and how many units to assemble, partially or in total.